 What is Wormwood

-Wormwood will grow in full sun to partial shade.
-It is hardy in zones 3-9.
-Prefers rich, moist, well draining soil with a pH of 5.5 to 7.
-Water the soil thoroughly and then surface sow the seeds.
-For best germination results grow indoors in sterilized soil.
-Once the seedlings have at least two sets of leaves they can be transplanted outside after the last risk of frost.
+Wormwood loves nitrogen-rich soil and tolerates dry conditions.
+It can be grown in full sun to partial shade.
+Hardy in zones 3-9 and prefers fertile, moist, well-draining soil with a pH of 5.5 to 7.
+Water the soil thoroughly, and then surface sow seeds.
+For best germination results, grow indoors in sterilized soil.
+Once the seedlings have at least two sets of leaves, they can be transplanted outside after the last risk of frost.

 If you live in Canada, you can purchase the seeds here.

 Have you tried growing it in your garden?
 Let us know your experience with it in the comment section below.